valmi-io/valmi-activation/README.md

       ./valmi prod down
       ```

-    - To Access the servic, please check the ['Accessing the service'](https://github.com/valmi-io/valmi-activation#accessing-the-service-for-local-deployments) section for local deployments.
+    - To access the service, please check the ['Accessing the service'](https://github.com/valmi-io/valmi-activation#accessing-the-service-for-local-deployments) section for local deployments.

     #### 3. Develop a connector locally to customize valmi.io as per your needs.
 You can just contact us too.